cspr-rad/kairos/README.md

 # Minimum Viable Product for Kairos - A native Casper Transaction Zk Rollup System
 This repo contains a complete Kairos demo with a mock L2 state that is used to rollup a limited amount of Transactions for demo purposes.

+Kairos-lab is a private research branch maintained by @jonas089 with @Rom3dius as a collaborator.
+The goal is to quickly demo the Kairos rollup system and test new state implementations, trees, proving backends, contracts and L1 target architecture.

 MVP is a fully functional ZK rollup implementation that utilizes an implementation of Torandocash's Merkle Tree and Risc0 as a proving backend.

 In order to accelerate development processes, this version is built in pure Rust and the storage component is effectively a serialized struct.